freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Trial.md

 ## Trial.ChangeStimulusId(string, string) Method

-The method which updates the id of a `Stimulus` object by scanning through `Steps` collection
+This method updates the id of a `Stimulus` object by scanning through the `Steps` collection.

 ```csharp
 public void ChangeStimulusId(string oldId, string newId);